 I had met Christopher in December of 1976 and by the end of March, 1977 I was fed up and increasingly angry.
 So much of what Christopher had told us about his life didn’t make sense, and good little researcher that I was, I began to make phone calls to find out what was true.
 What I discovered was shocking.
 Everything, and I mean every last little detail which Christopher had told us about his life was a lie.
 EVERYTHING!!
 His aunt turned out to be his mother.
 He was about 5 years older than he had said.
 He had never been to Boston University.
 Every story about his life had been made up.
 Every last detail was fabricated.

 In early April I went out to the parking lot on the edge of campus where my car was parked, got in the back seat and just screamed and hit the back of the seat for what seemed like forever.
 I was so angry and this was the only way I knew how to get the anger out.
-Somewhere in this period Christopher stopped showing up on campus and I never saw him again, almost.
+Sometime during this period Christopher stopped showing up on campus and I never saw him again, almost.
 Years later in New York City I did see him once when I was on the subway, but I was too scared of this crazy man to let him see me.